ZhnZhn/ZhnZhn.github.io/README.md

 Sometimes more details about data can be look at tab Info on a Chart.

 In that case all data load from [Quandl](https://www.quandl.com) REST services.
-For free access exist some restriction on frequency and amount queries (50 calls per day).
+For access without Api Key exists some restriction on frequency and amount queries (50 calls per day).

+A Quandl Api Key, for using with ERC, can be set in dialog Settings/User Settings.
+Settings saves in browser's memory only for current WEB session.